Conceptual Compression via Deep Structure and Texture Synthesis: Experiments

 \subsection{Implementation details}

-We implement the proposed model\footnote{For reproducible research, the source codes of our method will be made public when this paper is accepted.} using PyTorch and trained on two NVIDIA Tesla V100 GPUs.
+We implement the proposed model using PyTorch and trained on two NVIDIA Tesla V100 GPUs.
 For training, we use the Adam optimizer with exponential decay rates $(\beta_1,\beta_2)=(0.5,0.999)$.
 The batch size is set to 16 and the learning rate is set to 0.0002.
 The training procedure follows the Least Squares GANs (LSGANs)~\cite{mao2017least}.
 We adopt the following hyper-parameters in all experiments for the training: $\lambda_{GAN}=1.0, \lambda_{rec}=10.0, \lambda_{SSIM}=0.25, \lambda_{vgg}=0.2, \lambda_{latent}=1.0, \lambda_{KL}=0.01$.
 As for the size of texture representations, we find that the capacity and capability of texture representations are growing as size increases.
 Thus, factored by texture complexity of specific datasets, the best sizes vary for different datasets.
 In our experiments, the dimension of texture representations is empirically set to $d = 64$ across all datasets for comparison.